The Prestige Ending Explained: Here's What Actually Happened

 What is it with Christopher Nolan and his endings?
 The celebrated director frequently drops a dénouement that forces the audience to continue the conversation long after the lights have come up and the crowd has shuffled into the parking lot.
 What did Alfred (Michael Caine) really see in that Italian café at the end of The Dark Knight Rises?
 What does the spinning top mean at the conclusion of Inception?
 Where was Matthew McConaughey going as Interstellar wrapped?
 And seriously, what the hell happened at the end of The Prestige?

-Nolan's 2006 standoff between rival magicians, The Prestige, is the film I widely consider his masterpiece -- and revisiting it again for the benefit of this column did nothing to sway that opinion.
+Nolan's 2006 standoff between rival magicians, The Prestige, is the film I widely considered to be his masterpiece (at least until Oppenheimer arrived in 2023) -- and revisiting it again for the benefit of this column did nothing to sway that opinion.
 Nolan loves creating intricate screenplays with his brother, Jonathan Nolan, and we usually don't have the complete story until the final piece of the story has clicked into place.
-It's not surprising that the ending to The Prestige is still frequently discussed on message boards and in chat rooms nearly a decade after the film's release.
+It's not surprising that the ending to The Prestige is still frequently discussed on message boards nearly two decades after the film's release.
 The conclusion seems fairly cut-and-dried.
 But is it?
 Let's dig in to The Prestige and try to unlock its many secrets!

 Obviously, this feature will reveal multiple spoilers about The Prestige.
 You have been warned!